Clark-Nikdel-Powell/page-for-post-types/README.md

 }, 1, 2 );
 ```

+## Keep editor enabled for custom post type archive page.

+Use `'post_type_page_disable_editor' => false,` to keep the editor enabled for the custom post type archive page.
+This way, you can include content on a post type archive page that's intended to supplement the posts loop.
+You will most likely need to customize your theme in order to wire up this content to the archive page.

 ## How to select a static page for a custom post type
 To set a Page for a Custom Post Type, go to the WordPress Reading Settings.
 Under “Pages for Custom Post Types,” you’ll see all post types that are available, and a select box of pages.
 Select a page and save.